 I called Red and Dave into the bedroom and I told them that the call was from John O’Grady and that he wanted us to come up with a figure in turn for us not doing the book.
 They both looked at me and Red said, “You’re kidding?
 Man, we know where that’s coming from.”
 I said that I knew what my vote is and the other guys agreed.

+This really blows the belief that you guys did the book for money doesn’t it?
 Exactly, we could’ve made easy money right there.
 If we let him off then he would have always known that he could buy his way out of anything.
 We could have probably got a quarter of a million a piece, or maybe half a million, for giving up the book that day.
 We never even discussed a figure or even talked about the offer after that.

+Would you say that the book came out far too late to make a difference?
 It did and if only you knew the amount of people that have come up to me saying, “God, if only you’d written that book a year earlier.” and people have thanked us saying that we had Elvis as long as we did because of you.
 A lot of fans got irate and mad about it back then but they’ve read it again and it’s been many, many years since someone has said that they don’t like our book.
 So many more actually approach me to say that they understand why we did it.

 It’s a very tame book compared to what’s been written since.
 The Goldman book for instance.
 That’s another story there with that Goldman book.
 I mean, I was told when I was being interviewed for it that it was a really good and in-depth study of Elvis but I wasn’t into all that.
 I just knew that he was killing himself and that he was hurting the people around him, the people that loved him.
 Albert Goldman came to my house and interviewed me twice for three or four hours at a time.
 But I told him that if he asks me about something that I don’t want to talk about then I wouldn’t.
 I warned him that I didn’t want to be misquoted and I didn’t want anything taken out of context.
 He said that if he prints what I say it’d be my exact answer and that was fair enough.
 He even sent me an autographed book when it was finished but I didn’t read it, I just put it away.
 Then I started hearing things and I said, “Now wait a minute.”
 I went to that index page and found my name and I looked up those pages and sure enough, there isn’t a single misquote or derogatory comment about Elvis that came from me.